 - Recommendations from national and local Serious Case Reviews

-- the Early Years Foundation Stage Section 3 – The Safeguarding And Welfare Requirements September 2014
+- Statutory Framework for the Early Years Foundation Stage Section 3 – The Safeguarding And Welfare Requirements March 2017

 This policy applies to all adults, including volunteers, working in or on behalf of the school.

 Safeguarding and promoting the welfare of children is everyone’s responsibility.
-Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
+Everyone who comes into contact with children and their families and carers has a role to play.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.

-Keeping Children Safe in Education (KCSiE) DfE 2016
+Keeping Children Safe in Education (KCSIE) DfE 2019

-Safeguarding includes the establishment and implementation of procedures to protect children from deliberate harm, however, safeguarding also encompasses all aspects of pupils’ health, safety and well-being (see Appendix K Related school safeguarding policies)
+Safeguarding includes the establishment and implementation of procedures to protect children from deliberate harm, however, safeguarding also encompasses all aspects of pupils’ health, and safety and well-being (see Appendix K Related school safeguarding policies).

-Nawton and Rosedale Abbey CP Schools are committed to ensuring the welfare and safety of all children in school.
-All North Yorkshire schools, including Nawton and Rosedale Abbey CP Schools, follow the North Yorkshire Safeguarding Children Board procedures.
+Nawton Community Primary School is committed to ensuring the welfare and safety of all children in school.
+All North Yorkshire schools, including Nawton Community Primary School follow the North Yorkshire Safeguarding Children Partnership procedures.
 The school will, in most circumstances, endeavour to discuss all concerns with parents about their child/ren.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures).
 The school will, of course, always aim to maintain a positive relationship with all parents.
 The school’s child protection policy is available publicly on the school website and copies available in the school entrance.

-Nawton and Rosedale Abbey CP Schools are committed to Safeguarding and Promoting the Welfare of all of its pupils.
+Nawton Community Primary School is committed to Safeguarding and Promoting the Welfare of all of its pupils.
 Each pupil’s welfare is of paramount importance.
 We recognise that some children may be especially vulnerable to abuse e.g. those with Special Educational Needs and Disabilities (ref.
-KCSiE para 85), those living in adverse circumstances.
+KCSIE para 110), those living in adverse circumstances.
 We recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
 Whilst at school, their behaviour may be challenging.
 We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.

 - the school complies with the Local Authority’s arrangements to promote co-operation between itself, the school and relevant partners and organisations who are engaged in activities relating to children